 What is shrinkage in plastic material?

-Plastic moulding shrinkage is the contraction of a plastic moulding as it cools after injection.
+Plastic moulding shrinkage is the contraction of plastic moulding as it cools after injection.
 Most shrinkage occurs in the mould during cooling, but some shrinkage occurs after ejection, as the part continues to cool.

 It reflects the degree of reduction in the size of the plastic part after being taken out of the mold and cooled.
 Factors affecting plastic shrinkage are plastic varieties, molding conditions, mold structure, etc.